 Each case is different and it is impossible to tell exactly how long it may take before a verdict is reached.
 No attorney can predict just how long the process will last.

-That being said, in addition to the factors outlined above, a few other things that can impact the timetable of your case may include a number of things…
+In addition to the factors outlined above, a few other things that can impact the timetable of your case may include:

 - Medical treatment

 - Medical evaluations over the course of time as well as health and status updates may impact the length of a claim.
 For instance, a defendant may be more likely to settle if the severity of your car accident-related injuries takes a turn for the worse or if it is determined that a full recovery will not be made.